AgustinCode/LinkedIn-Easy-Apply-Bot/README.md

 - Login functionality.
 - Job search functionality.
 - Initial job collection functionality in function of pages to be navigated.
+- Graphical Interface
+- Select the jobs you want to apply

 ## To-Do